 Elisabeth Tullis Schneider, LMFT

-I am a Licensed Marriage and Family Therapist with over 12 years of experience in the field.
+I am a Licensed Marriage and Family Therapist with over 20 years of experience in the field.
 My degree in Marriage and Family Therapy equips me to understand not only the complexities of individual conflict and pain, but also that of relational struggle.
 My passion is to help individuals and couples cope and grow even as they are faced with unexpected and very painful challenges.

 Grief is a very individualized experience.
 No two people grieve alike, nor should we encourage them to.
-It is my goal to help people discover what they need in order to share their pain, to acknowledge and respect their loss, and to find peace in the midst of the grief and heartache.
+It is my goal to help people discover what they need in order to share their pain, acknowledge and respect their loss, and to find peace in the midst of the grief and heartache.

 I completed my graduate degree at Fuller Theological Seminary.
 I chose the program because of its fundamental belief that the spiritual and emotional are deeply tied together and building a healthy, balanced life requires giving attention to all parts of the individual.